karussell/xvantage/README.txt

  * the default implementation of the DataPool (an interface) can be easily replaced: new Xvantage().setDefaultDataPool(MyDataPool.class);
    (factories are currently not supported)
+ * A BiMap in DataPool was necessary because of getting an id while writing an object to string
  * the default implementations of a list, collection and set could be replaced through its methods in the Xadvantage class